 College and university is an exciting time in people’s lives, but shocking NUS research shows the extent of mental health problems amongst students.
-In a debate in Parliament I raised young people’s concerns about the state of provision of mental health services and their fears over the impact of cuts.
+In Parliament I have raised the concerns of young people who are waiting too long to receive the mental health support they need.
 I have also chaired APPG on Students meetings about the provision of mental health support for those in further and higher education and held a meeting for MPs to discuss the issue with the Chief Executive of the Office for Students.

 Championing international students